 In this engaging course, students will examine all aspects of contemporary life, including entertainment, politics, technology, culture, media, and current issues, and much more.
 Students will evaluate topics and determine their importance to society, history, and to their own individual lives.
-This class will require speaking in front of the class, in front of debates and/or presentations.
+Students will be required to give presentations and/or debates in front of the class.